pravin-s7/se2001_demo/github_tutorial.md

 - `git diff <file-name>` - shows that what change you have made
 - `git restore <file-name>` - Discard all local changes in a file
 - `git restore <file-name>` - Restoring a deleted file

+- `git log --online` - to see all the commits with it id
+- `git reset <commit-id>` - to go back previous commited stage